Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Abstract

 \section{Abstract}

 In this work we present an experimental demonstration of the Contextual Subspace Variational Quantum Eigensolver on superconducting quantum hardware.
 In particular, we compute the potential energy curve for molecular nitrogen, where a dominance of static correlation in the dissociation limit proves challenging for many conventional quantum chemistry techniques.
-Our quantum simulations retain good agreement with the full configuration interaction energy in the chosen STO-3G basis, outperforming coupled cluster singles doubles with perturbative triples as one stretches the triple bond past a separation of $1.73 \angstrom$.
-To achieve this result we deploy a quantum error mitigation strategy made up of measurement-error mitigation, dynamical decoupling and zero-noise extrapolation, in addition to circuit parallelization that not only provides passive noise averaging but improves the effective shot yield to reduce the measurement overhead.
-Furthermore, we introduce a modification to previous adaptive ansatz construction algorithms that incorporates hardware-awareness.
+Our quantum simulations retain good agreement with the full configuration interaction energy in the chosen STO-3G basis, outperforming all benchmarked single-reference wavefunction techniques in capturing the bond-breaking appropriately.
+Moreover, our methodology is competitive with several multiconfigurational approaches, but at a considerable saving of quantum resource, meaning larger active spaces can be treated for a fixed qubit allowance.
+To achieve this result we deploy an error mitigation/suppression strategy comprised of dynamical decoupling, measurement-error mitigation and zero-noise extrapolation, in addition to circuit parallelization that not only provides passive averaging of noise but improves the effective shot-yield to reduce the measurement overhead.
+Furthermore, we introduce a modification to previous adaptive ansatz construction algorithms that incorporates hardware-awareness into our variational circuits to minimize the transpilation cost for the target qubit topology.